 section, as its presence can lead to the guest failing to boot on IBM POWER systems.

-On POWER8 systems, the host machine must run in single-threaded mode to support guests.
+On IBM POWER8 systems, the host machine must run in single-threaded mode to support guests.
 This is automatically configured if the qemu-kvm-ma packages are installed.
-However, guests running on a single-threaded hosts can still use multiple threads.
+However, guests running on single-threaded hosts can still use multiple threads.